 Custom Wood Pergola, Engineered Retaining Walls, Outdoor Kitchen, Water Feature w/Annuals Bed, Fire Pit, Travertine Pavers, Courtyard Water Feature, Side Yard Water Feature, Natural Lawn, Custom Iron Fencing, Custom Iron Automatic Gate, Concrete Paver Drivway

 This piece of property sits in Clearwater Hills, the coveted community nestled into the mountains of Paradise Valley.
 This property was in need of a complete overhaul.
 There were huge Eucalyptus trees blocking the views of the mountains, there were outdated components and materials, and there was little to no shade on the main patio.
 What were there were mountains surrounding the property in every direction and amazing Washingtonia robusta palm trees.
 With the client, we designed a space focused on distinctly functional areas that are tied together with repeating materials and simple transitions.
 Nothing was overdone here.
-Simply creating a huge patio in the Enclave of the home and extending a custom pergola over the top created an incredibly functional space as well as framed the view long the primary sight line.
-Form there, a low lying rectangular water feature pulls the eye across the yard without competing with the background.
-An outdoor kitchen with a raised bar counter and and a fire pit with a reflection wall flank the main view.
-The idea is to draw you out into the space and then in each area, showcase another spectacular vista.
+Simply creating a huge patio in the enclave of the home and extending a custom pergola over the top created an incredibly functional space as well as framed the view along the primary sight line.
+From there, a low-lying rectangular water feature pulls the eye across the yard without competing with the background.
+An outdoor kitchen with a raised bar counter and a fire pit with a reflection wall flank the main view.
+The idea is to draw you out into the space and then, in each area, showcase another spectacular vista.
 Allowing the lawn to carry through all of the spaces and transitions gives a feeling of continuity in what could have been an overwhelming space.

 The outdoor kitchen is fully equipped with a grill, trash drawer, cocktail cooler, sink and multiple access doors.
 By repeating the deck material as the veneer and using a complementary slab granite counter, we were able to position the outdoor kitchen near the patio without competing with the primary sight lines.